RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 2. Gather configuration details.
 3. Add the `ActiveActive` field to the REC spec.
 4. Create the database with the `crdb-cli` tool.

-### Active-Active controller method

-Releases 6.4.2 or later support the Active-Active controller.
-This setup method includes the following steps:

-1. Collect and apply REC admin credentials for all participating RECs.
-2. Create `RedisEnterpriseRemoteCluster` (RERC) resources.
-3. Create `RedisEnterpriseActiveActiveDatabase` (REAADB) resource.

 ## Redis Enterprise Active-Active controller for Kubernetes